sirkibsirkib/axial/README.md

-# sc-urvy
+# Axial

 ## Purpose
-sc-urvy provides a channel-like abstraction over a single-server distributed system.
+Axial provides a channel-like abstraction over single-server distributed systems.
 It shines in the case of _users_ that persist over _sessions_.
 The goal is to abstract away the details of:
 1. Newcomer client identification & authentication
 1. Message serialization & deserialization